michaelalang/multi-cluster-lab/README.md

 References to those names need to be adjusted if you choose to use a different name accordingly.
 Furthermore we need the `kube configuration`  for each cluster and context in a separate file.
 The content of the file is YAML syntax and you can either copy&paste from your existing `~/.kube/config` file

-Note: for simplification I removed the certificate bits and set insecure-skup-tls-verify, your configuration should match the Administrative/RBAC-granted access to the Clusters accordingly.
+Note: for simplification I removed the certificate bits and set insecure-skip-tls-verify, your configuration should match the Administrative/RBAC-granted access to the Clusters accordingly.

 ```
 # cat kubeconfig.east